shanky-ux/SkinScan-AI/README.md

 Built using PyTorch and deployed with Streamlit, this project demonstrates the practical implementation of Convolutional Neural Networks (CNNs) in medical image classification.

-The system showcases end-to-end integration of:
+The system showcases end-to-end integration of:..

 - Image preprocessing
 - Deep learning model inference